Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 **Iai Chop: Second Form _Moonlight_**

 As an action, you cross your arms to create a blinding light.
 Each creature within a 30 ft cone that can see you must make a Wisdom saving throw.
-On a failed save, the creature is blinded for 1 minute.
-A blinded creature can repeat the saving throw at the end of its turns, ending the effect on a success.
+On a failed save, the creature is blinded until the end of your next turn.
 You can use this feature once per short or long rest, or by spending 2 Ki points to use it again.

 **Iai Chop: Third Form _Daybreak_**

 As a bonus action, you expend 2 Ki points to ignite a blade of flames in your hand and make a powerful upward slash.
 Choose one creature within 5 feet of you.
-Make a melee attack roll against the target.
+Make an unarmed strike against the target.
 On a hit, the target takes 1d8 fire damage and is knocked 10 feet into the air.
 If the target is airborne, it falls prone unless it has a flying speed.

+{% end %}

+{% subclass_feature(subclass="Way of the Curse") %}
+### Way of the Curse
+Harnessing the dark power of cursed energy, Way of the Curse Monks devote themselves to mastering the art of overwhelming strikes and incorporating the chaotic energy of the cursed world around them.
+These monks generate Ki, not by peace of mind, but through negative emotions and cursed energy.
+They combine speed an raw energy to become unpredictable and powerful warriors.

+### Cursed Energy Manipulation
+_3rd-level Way of the Curse feature_

+At 3rd level, you learn to generate your Ki through negative emotions and can regenerate it through combat.

+**Regaining Ki in Combat:**

+1. Each time you score a Critical Hit with an Unarmed Strike, you regain 1 Ki point.
+2. When you reduce a creature to 0 or fewer hit points with an Unarmed Strike.
+3. You cannot regain more than 2 Ki Points per round through these means.
+4. The amount Ki Points you regain in battle may not exceed your pool of Ki Points.

+You cannot regain Ki this way as a result of attacking a Paralyzed, Unconscious or otherwise unaware or helpless creature.
+Nor does this feature work on creatures that have fewer Hit Dice than half you Monk level.

+### Divergent Fist
+_3rd-level Way of the Curse feature_

+You can unleash a powerful unarmed strike imbued with Cursed Energy that causes a delayed reaction in your target.
+When you hit a target with an unarmed strike, you can spend 2 Ki Point to trigger Divergent Fist.
+The target takes an additional 1d8 force damage immediately.

+The next time the target attempts to make an attack roll before the start of your next turn, they need to make a Constitution saving throw, if they fail they have disadvantage on the attack roll.
+If the target misses, it then takes 1d4 force damage as the delayed shockwave from Divergent Fist hits.

+The immediate damage  Increases to 2d8 at 11th level and 3d8 at 17th level.

+The delayed damage: Increases to 2d4 at 11th level and 3d4 at 17th level.

 {% end %}